dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 to fix the file permissions, he notified Jürgen.

-After some investigation what exactly had happened to his system, we found out that the following command you can see on the slide he had entered to a terminal had made his system unusable.
+After some investigation what exactly had happened to his system, we found out that the following command you can see on the slide, he had entered to his terminal had made his system unusable.